 When a contrasting combination is right, it is harmonic and balanced.
 As the intensity of the contrasting colours are reduced, such as monochromatic colours, the vigour and contrast of the combination is also reduced.

-Contrast of value is the balance between lightness and darkness of two colours in juxtaposed areas.
-The colour with the darker value is seen as heavier and should be situated below a light colour to create perceived balance.
-The colour reflecting the most light will be visually brighter and therefore not require the same amount of area as the darker colour, in order to create balance.
-The surrounding background or environment does however create further contrast and can determine how the colours are perceived.
+Contrast of value is the balance between lightness and darkness in juxtaposed areas.
+The colour with the darker value is seen as heavier and will not require the same amount of area as the lighter colour, in order to create balance.
+The surrounding background or environment can create further contrast and determine how the colours are perceived.

-Contrast of saturation is the balance between purity of colour and the neutrality of two juxtaposed colours.
-The purest colour will reflect more light and be visually brighter, and therefore not require the same amount of space as the less saturated colour in order to create balance.
+Contrast of saturation is the balance between the purity of colour and the neutrality of two juxtaposed colours.
+The purest colour will reflect more light and be visually brighter, and therefore not require the same amount of area as the less saturated colour in order to create balance.